VijetaPuthran/Tableau/README.md

 ## 6. CitiBike Quarterly Analysis Q1 2021 - Busy Stations Mar
 ![BMar](/Images/BusyStationsMar.JPG)

-The geo plot of the stations in Jersey City revelead that the busiest station in the month of March was in Hamilton Park with a total of 32,844 users.
+The geo plot of the stations in Jersey City revealed that the busiest station in the month of March was in Hamilton Park with a total of 32,844 users.
 The size of the circles shows the stations in order of highest usage.

 It can be observed that the usage gradually decreased in the past two months.
 This could be attributed to the dip in weather conditions, which may have discouraged the bike riders.

 ## 7. CitiBike Quarterly Analysis Q1 2021 - Peak Hours
 ![Phours](/Images/PeakHours.JPG)

-An analysis was made to reveal the busiest hours during which most of the bikes are riden in the city.
-It was found that laste evening are the preferred time for most of the riders to use the service.
+An analysis was made to reveal the busiest hours during which most of the bikes are ridden in the city.
+It was found that late evening are the preferred time for most of the riders to use the service.